gdsbook/book/notebooks/10_clustering_and_regionalization.md

 6. The idea of spatial dependence, that near things tend to be more related than distant things, is an extensively-studied property of spatial data.
 How might solutions to clustering and regionalization problems change if dependence is very strong and positive? very weak? very strong and negative?
 7. Using a spatial weights object obtained as `w = pysal.lib.weights.lat2W(20,20)`, what are the number of unique ways to partition the graph into 20 clusters of 20 units each, subject to each cluster being a connected component?
 What are the unique number of possibilities for `w = pysal.lib.weights.lat2W(20,20, rook=False)` ?

-## Next Steps

-For a "classical" introduction to clustering methods in arbitrary data science problems, it is difficult to beat the *Introduction to Statistical Learning*:

-James, Gareth, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
-2021. *Introduction to Statistical Learning* (2nd Edition).
-Wiley: New York.

-For regionalization problems and methods, a useful discussion of the theory and operation of various heuristics and methods is provided by Duque, Ramos, and Suriñach:

-Duque, Juan Carlos, Raúl Ramos, and Jordi Suriñach.
-2007.
-"Supervised Regionalization Methods: A survey." *International Regional Science Review* 30(3): 195-220.

-Finally, methods for geodemographics are comprehensively covered in the book by Harris, Sleight, and Webber:

-Harris, Rich, Peter Sleight, and Richard Webber.
-2005. *Geodemographics, GIS, and Neighbourhood Targeting.* Wiley.

-And a more recent overview and discussion can also be provided by Singleton and Spielman:

-Singleton, Alex and Seth Spielman.
-2014.
-"The past, present, and future of geodemographic research in the United States and the United Kingdom." *The Professional Geographer* 66(4): 558-567.